5l1v3r1/ipv6-security-overview/hacking-ipv6-with-toolkits.md

 A number of IPv6 security toolkits exist, and should be used for checking your networks and devices.

 Overview of main IPv6 hacking tools, note this is a subjective list.
 Feel free to suggest tools to me.
+It is highly recommended to install a small scale lab with a few virtualized devices, and try out running some of these tools.

 Specialised toolkits and packages